DengrongGuan12/AlgorithmLearning/README.md

 # AlgorithmLearning
-using simple demo to learn aldorithm
+using simple demo to learn algorithm